cyclikal/cyckei/docs/plugins.rst

 ---------------
 Although the base version fo Cyckei is designed to control and capture data from Keithley SourceMeters, the functionality can be extended with plugins.
 Plugins aim to support simultaneous data collection with additional instruments that can interface with a computer.
-This requires that the data capturing eventually be queried and returned by python code, but the method that this is done is very flexible.
+This requires that the data capturing eventually be queried and returned by python code, but the method by which this is done is very flexible.

 Installation & Configuration
 ----------------------------